-This Management's Discussion and Analysis ("MD&A") has been prepared based on information available to Belo Sun Mining Corp. ("we", "our", "us", "Belo Sun" or the "Company") as of August 13, 2015 unless otherwise noted.
-The MD&A provides a detailed analysis of the Company's operations and compares its financial results with those of the previous periods and should be read in conjunction with our condensed interim consolidated financial statements as at and for the six months ended June 30, 2015 as well as our annual consolidated financial statements and related notes and MD&A as at and for the twelve months ended December 31, 2014.
-The financial statements and related notes of Belo Sun have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") has been prepared based on information available to Belo Sun Mining Corp. ("we", "our", "us", "Belo Sun" or the "Company") as of November 12, 2015 unless otherwise noted.
+The MD&A provides a detailed analysis of the Company's operations and compares its financial results with those of the previous periods and should be read in conjunction with our condensed interim consolidated financial statements as at and for the nine months ended September 30, 2015 as well as our annual consolidated financial statements and related notes and MD&A as at and for the twelve months ended December 31, 2014.
+The financial statements and related notes of Belo Sun have been prepared in accordance with International Financial Reporting Standards ("IFRS") and do not reflect the adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the accompanying financial statements.

 Please refer to the notes of the December 31, 2014 annual consolidated financial statements for disclosure of the Company's significant accounting policies.
 Unless otherwise noted, all references to currency in this MD&A refer to Canadian dollars.